The California State License Board (CSLB) licenses contractors in the state of California.

 - Class B: General Building Contractor

-- Class C: Speciality Contractor (which contains 41 separate licenses)
+- Class C: Specialty Contractor (which contains 41 separate licenses)

 Step #2: Apply for original exam by completing the following steps